Cenél nÓengusa: Early history

 The Genelaig Albanensium, a series of genealogies attached to Senchus proper, gives the ancestry of a certain Óengus.
 This calls him Óengus, son of Boib, son of Rónán, son of Áedán, son of C[h]abléni (the Senchus gives Capléne), son of Nadsluaig, son of Rónán, son of Óengus Mór mac Eirc.
 In this genealogy, Nadsluaig is a grandson of Óengus Mór, and not his son, otherwise the genealogy in the Senchus matches this as far as Áedán.
 Marjorie Ogilvie Anderson suggested that this genealogy dates from the early 8th century, as do those given for the other kindreds in the same source, and reflects a second census undertaken at about that time.

+The evidence of the main Senchus suggests that that the main line of descent on Islay was from Capléne son of Nadslúaig with a second line from Barrfhind son of Nadslúaig, although it is possible one of these lines was located somewhere else in Argyll/Ulster.

+There is evidence of another kin group on Islay – the Cenél Conchride, supposedly descended from a brother of the legendary Fergus Mór, but the existence of the this kindred seems to have been brief.

+In 627, the son of a king of the Irish Uí Chóelbad, a branch of the Dál nAraidi kingdom of Ulster (not to be confused with Dál Riata), was killed on Islay at the unidentified location of Ard-Corann by a warrior in an army led by Connad Cerr of the Corcu Réti (possibly the collective term for the Cenél nGabráin and Cenél Comgaill, before they split), based at Dunadd.

+Although of a comparable size to the other main kindreds Cenél nÓengusa are the only one from which no historical high kings of Dál Riata are recorded by the Irish annals.
+However, although prior to the 690s the records contain a listing of the Corcu Réti kings of the Dalriadan realm this may “may represent a partisan estimation of the significance of that kindred in hindsight”.
+It is possible that prior to that time the Islay kingdom may have been an independent polity for substantial periods.